Protecting Your Precious Teeth

 However, depending on the patient's lifestyle background and cleaning situation, if there is a risk of future cavities, we may proceed with treatment after consulting with the patient.

-Therefore, regular check-ups are necessary to always grasp the risk of cavities.
+Therefore, regular check-ups are essential to monitor the risk of cavities.

 Intravenous Sedation

-Intravenous sedation is a method that allows treatment or surgery to be completed comfortably.
+Intravenous sedation is a method that allows treatment or surgery to be administered comfortably.

 By injecting (drip) and administering a drug that makes you sleepy, a relaxed state is created.

-The drugs used are minor tranquilizers (used for insomnia) or general anesthetics.
-A dental anesthesiologist adjusts the amount of drug used in real-time while observing the patient's body reactions and the progress of the surgery.
+The drugs used are minor tranquilizers (often used for insomnia) or general anesthetics.
+A dental anesthesiologist adjusts the amount of medication used in real-time while observing the patient's body reactions and the progress of the surgery.
 A state of relaxation without tension or anxiety is created, ranging from a drowsy state to a sleeping state.
-You will not feel bothersome sounds, vibrations, or stimuli, allowing you to undergo treatment or surgery comfortably, and time will seem to pass quickly.
+You will not feel any disturbing sounds, vibrations, or stimuli, allowing you to undergo treatment or surgery comfortably, and time will seem to pass quickly.

-To perform it safely, a device called a vital information monitor is attached to measure blood pressure, electrocardiogram, and oxygen saturation.
+To ensure safety, a device called biometric monitor is attached to measure blood pressure, electrocardiogram, and oxygen saturation.
 Unlike general anesthesia, tracheal intubation (inserting a tube into the trachea for artificial respiration) is not performed, and you will breathe on your own.

 ① Examination of the patient's condition on the day

-② Attach the monitor and take a drip
+② Attach the monitor and administer intravenous drip

-③ Administer the drug to create a relaxed state (start of intravenous sedation)
+③ Administer anesthesia to create a relaxed state (start of intravenous sedation)

 ④ Start of surgery